Yetunde495/Yetunde495/README.md

-My skills include:
--Website optimization and design
--Front-End Web Development using Javascript and its front-end frameworks and libraries such as Bootstrap and React.
--Technical writing
--Backend Web Development using Nodejs, Express.js, and PHP.

 I am open to learning, and relatively skilled at prioritizing and managing projects with proficiency.
 I possess problem-solving skills and strategic initiatives that helps me carry out my tasks effectively and efficiently.